Starlight-Crusader/pad-labs/README.md

         on_succ: a confirmation message

-2.  /api/records/get-all (HTTP GET - gets all the records' id-s and datetime data
+2. GET | /api/records/get-all - gets all the records' id-s and datetime data

         expects: auth_token